sagemath/trac_to_gh/Issue 7312.md

 # Issue 7312: Add a function .st (meaning "such that" )which is an alias to .add_constraint

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7312

 Original creator: ncohen